-Current SNA Terminology Proposed Update (Individual economic account) Economic Accounts Groups The production account The generation of income account No change No change The allocation of primary income account The allocation of income account Note: the balancing item will not change.
-Income and Expenditure The secondary distribution of income account Current transfers account Note: for BOP this implies to replace secondary income by transfer income.
-Accounts The use of disposable income account The use of income account The capital account No change Accumulation of The financial account No change Accumulation of Other changes in the volume of assets account No change Economic Assets Balance Sheets No change Balance Sheets
+Current SNA Terminology Proposed Update (Individual economic account) Economic Accounts Groups The production account The generation of income account The allocation of primary income account The secondary distribution of income account The use of disposable income account No change No change The allocation of income account Note: the balancing item will not change.
+Current transfers account Note: for BOP this implies to replace secondary income by transfer income.
+The use of income account Income and Expenditure Accounts The capital account The financial account Other changes in the volume of assets account No change No change No change Accumulation of Economic Assets Accounts Balance Sheets No change Balance Sheets